Piledriver (professional wrestling): Flip piledriver

 The move, made famous by Petey Williams, also referred to as the Canadian Destroyer, Destroyer, or a sunset flip piledriver, begins in a position in which the opponent is bent forward against the wrestler's midsection.
 The wrestler then grabs around the opponent's midsection latching onto the opponent's back, with their head to one side of the opponent's hips or between their legs, keeping their legs around the opponent's head.
 From this position the wrestler pushes off the mat with their legs to flip the opponent over.
 As both wrestlers flip, the attacking wrestler uses their body weight to land in a seated position driving the opponent's head down to the mat between the wrestler's thighs.
-Rey Mysterio occasionally uses the move, Bad Bunny used this move during WrestleMania 37.
+Rey Mysterio occasionally uses the move, Bad Bunny used this move during WrestleMania 37 and at Backlash (2023), which was coined by commentators as the Boricua Destroyer.
 A double underhook variation exists in which the arms of a bent over opponent are placed in a butterfly prior to performing the flip.
-There is a diving variation, Adam Cole uses this move calling it the Panama Sunrise.
+There is a diving variation from the second rope, Adam Cole uses this move calling it the Panama Sunrise.

 According to Petey Williams, the move was suggested to him in 2003 while travelling to an IWA Mid-South show along with Chris Sabin and Truth Martini.
 Williams and Sabin originally planned to use the move in their match together but decided against it.
 The next month, Williams debuted the move in a match against Matt Sydal.
 It was not until 2004, when he debuted for TNA, when he learned that TNA star Amazing Red had performed the move since the 1990s.

 Jumping piledriver

 Also known as a spike piledriver or stiff piledriver and is performed in the same way as a basic piledriver, however the wrestler will jump in the air before dropping down to the sitting position for more impact.
-This move was used as the finisher of the late WWE Hall of Famer Paul Orndorff.
+This move was used as the finisher of WWE Hall of Famer Paul Orndorff.